Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/DEVLOG-Ardian.md

 ### 2024-05-29 - Merging and Coding
 Stephen and I merged all of our classes into main, started working on drawing the actual board spaces.

+### 2024-05-30 - Coding
+Continued testing drawing boardspaces, able to show name and price of property, created two spaces, added indicator for owner